 Wrong species selection, wrong placement and some mistakes committed while planting trees in the golf course can adversely affect the playability.
-Even when you are a well-equipped golf course with the best John Deere golf course mowers, blowers, aerators & detachers, and all other turf equipment, you cannot maintain the playability without removing trees wrong trees.
+Even when you are a well-equipped golf course with the best John Deere golf course mowers, blowers, Auto, aerators & detachers, and all other turf equipment, you cannot maintain the playability without removing trees wrong trees.

 Transplanting Tree From One Area To Another